-We aim to disclose our trials and their methods ahead of time.
+We aim to disclose our trials ahead of time.
 Once a trial is complete, we aim to make our findings public.
 Trials will be marked as ‘Completed’ once the results become available, via downloadable reports.

 These practices will ensure greater accountability and transparency.
 They will also facilitate the sharing of knowledge with our fellow researchers and other interested parties.

 Traditional policy makers assume people will always make the best decision possible, and have no shortage of willpower or brain power.
 However, research and evidence tells us this isn’t always the case.